mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 The delimiter is comma.
 The results are saved as .csv file in the same directory as the one given for the exposure file.csv file.
-The code automatically prunes for SNPs in perfect-LD and keeps only the first occurring SNPs.
-If you would like to keep the most significant SNPs amongst perfect LD SNPs then please order the SNPs in decreasing order of significance in both .csv files.
+The code automatically prunes for *Snps* in perfect-LD and keeps only the first occurring *Snps*.
+If you would like to keep the most significant *Snps* amongst perfect LD *Snps* then please order the *Snps* in decreasing order of significance in both .csv files.

 ### 5.2.1  If you provide an LD-matrix.